 Certificate in Biological Systems Modeling

-The ABE graduate studies program now offers an opportunity for students to earn a certificate in biological systems modeling.
+The Agricultural and Biological Engineering graduate studies program offers an opportunity for students to earn a certificate in biological systems modeling.
 Engineering and Science graduate students and professionals will be trained to model a wide range of biological and environmental systems.
 A tiered course structure introduces students to conceptual modeling, model development and design with high-level programing languages, and an overview of the model application to simulation of biological systems.
-All applicants to approved certificate programs on campus must use the centralized application located on the Office of Admissions’ website at http://www.admissions.ufl.edu/start.html.

 - Tier 1

 Choose 2 courses:

 ABE5015: Empirical Models of Crop Growth & Yield Response

 ABE6037C: Remote Sensing in Hydrology

 ABE6265: Vadose zone water and solute transport modeling